IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_blog.md

 ## PROJECT BLOG

-You should have a dedicated blog for Senior Project in Digital Media.
-If not, Wordpress and Tumblr are two of the most popular blog publishing platforms.
+You should have a **dedicated** blog for Senior Project in Digital Media in wordpress on http://sites.bxmc.poly.edu
+* You can receive web server space from IDM’s Technology Manager, Elton Kwok, MAGNET 883.
+Email eltonkwok@nyu.edu to set up your web server space
+* IDM’s FTP server info: http://sites.bxmc.poly.edu (Use active mode to connect)

 Spencer Hargiss’ process blog is a good example, http://www.spencerhargiss.com/thesis/.
 Please use Spencer’s blog as a guide.
 Why?
 * You can clearly read what his project was about due to his about link.
 You don’t have to wade through to the beginning of his posts to find this out.
 His navigation stands out due to its visual hierarchy.
 * He explicitly stated what he did, concisely and clearly.